KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Avalokiteśvara is a Form, not an ego-bound being.
 Flows through centropic stewards across time,
 embodying compassion as architecture.
-Makes love a structuring principle of reality.
+Makes love a structuring principle of centropic reality.

 **Ethical Orientation**
 Pure centropy.